-WHAT YOU SHOULD KNOW!
-A co-owner inconvenienced by second-hand smoke could consider a lawsuit for neighbourhood disturbances against the co-owner concerned.
-The applicant will nevertheless have to show that this nuisance is abnormal, and that it exceeds the limits of the tolerance that neighbours owe, under section 976 of the Civil Code of Québec.
+WHAT YOU SHOULD KNOW !
+A co-owner inconvenienced by second-hand smoke could consider a lawsuit for neighborhood disturbances against the co-owner concerned.
+The applicant will nevertheless have to show that this nuisance is abnormal, and that it exceeds the limits of the tolerance that neighbors owe, under section 976 of the Civil Code of Québec.

 WHAT TO KEEP IN MIND : Article 1056 of the Civil Code of Quebec states that the declaration of co-ownership (as well as the amendments made to it) may impose any restriction on the rights of the co-owners except restrictions justified by the destination (intended use of the immovable), its characteristics or its location.
 One of the aspects of these characteristics is the quality of the construction of the building.
 Therefore, it may be permissible to prohibit in a building (common and private portions) any consumption of a substance that emits smoke when the physical characteristics of the building do not ensure adequate partitioning between the private or common portions of second-hand smoke.